jonathanayoub/PersonTransform/README.md

 -   The paths for the imported and exported JSON Person data files should be read from the App.config file so that they are configurable after deployment.

-To test the console application, run the included personImport.json file.
-The output should match personExport.json, below.